Working Papers:

 Mandatory Minimum Sentences and Plea Bargaining Outcomes

-More than 90% of criminal cases in the U.S. do not go to trial.
+More than 95% of criminal cases in the U.S. do not go to trial.
 Instead, the vast majority of cases are decided through negotiated plea bargaining.
 This project tests whether the threat of severe criminal sentences at trial are leveraged by prosecutors to secure both guilty pleas and cooperation from defendants.
 Rigorous testing of this hypothesis has been made difficult by (a) the relative dearth of sentencing reform in the U.S., and (b) the shift in criminal behavior that would likely result from the anticipation of such modified sentences.
 To avoid these challenges, this project uses variation in sentencing guidelines generated by the First Step Act of 2018, which expanded the set of criminal defendants who were eligible to be sentenced without the use of mandatory minimums.
 Importantly, the act adjusted these guidelines abruptly and unexpectedly - thereby limiting potential anticipation effects - and allowed these changes to apply retroactively, so that they affected the full universe of defendants already awaiting trial.
 Following the act's passage, newly eligible defendants experienced a 85% drop in the application of mandatory minimums, and a 20% drop in total prison sentence lengths.
 Despite this sharp improvement in bargaining power, eligible defendants are no less likely to plead guilty.
-Instead, newly eligible defendants are less likely to assist the government in prosecuting other defendants, and to formally "accept responsibility" for their crimes.
-Results imply that the threat of severe sentences at trial is in fact leveraged by prosecutors to coerce defendant cooperation in the baseline.
+Instead, newly eligible defendants are less likely to assist the government in prosecuting other defendants, suggesting that the threat of severe sentences at trial is in fact leveraged by prosecutors to coerce defendant cooperation in the baseline.

 Judicial Bias and Dynamic Sentencing Behavior